windytan/darc2json/README.md

 ## Supported features

-Currently, darc2json will decode:
+darc2json can decode:

 * L5 Group Data (type 12)
 * Raw Layer 4 LMCh data if type is something else
 * Block application channel: Layer 3 data
 * TDT: Country code, network name, date and time

-## TODO
+## Not implemented

-* Fragmented L5
-* Short message channel
-* Synchronous Frame Messages
+A list of things to fix for your own implementation:

-* PLL and symbol synchronization
+* No PLL and symbol synchronization (amazingly, it kind of works)
-* Error correction beyond single bit flips
+* No error correction beyond single bit flips
+* No Fragmented L5
+* No Short message channel
+* No Synchronous Frame Messages
+* No COT, SCOT, AFT, SAFT
+* No Conditional Access at L4
-* Don't drop block sync at first error
+* Drops block sync at first error
-* More allocation-efficient handling of bitstrings
+* Needs more allocation-efficient handling of bitstrings
-* COT, SCOT, AFT, SAFT
-* Conditional Access at L4
-* Don't repeat unchanged service messages
+* Repeats unchanged service messages

 ## Installation

-You will need git, the [liquid-dsp][liquid-dsp] library, and GNU autotools.
+You will need git, a C++17 compiler, the [liquid-dsp][liquid-dsp] library, libsndfile, and meson.
-Audio files can be decoded if libsndfile is installed.
 On macOS (OSX) you will also need XCode command-line tools (`xcode-select --install`).

 1. Clone the repository (unless you downloaded a release zip file):